-Flexible printed circuit boards have taken the industry by storm.
+Flexible PCB has taken the industry by storm.
 Although they appeared suddenly, it didn’t take long to become extremely popular among the users.

 In this article, we are discussing development opportunities and challenges of flexible PCBs.
 We will speak about the benefits of flex boards, as well as the materials and technologies used during the development process.